johnnykreaks/dogs/README.md

-# dogs
+# DOGS
-A website about dogs
+A pointless website that was built for reasons that cannot be justified.